wrightmat/dnd-eberron/adventures/C03. Riddles of the Third Age/Future Adventure Concepts.md

 	* Probably need to have the party at at least level 10 before going here, so do primarily CR 8 to 13 monsters.

 * Speartip Island?

+* The Mystic Glade (see Dragons of Eberron, pg.
+90-91)?